pierre-cm/galbe/docs/getting-started.md

 # Getting started

-Galbe is a Javascript web framework for building fast and versatile backend servers with Bun.
+Galbe is a JavaScript web framework for building fast and versatile backend servers with Bun.

 Designed with simplicity in mind, Galbe allows you to quickly create and set up